psu-spatial/GEOG364-2021/pg_364Lab5_tobler_2021.md

 ![](pg_364Lab5_tobler_2021_files/figure-html/unnamed-chunk-8-1.png)<!-- -->

 13. **Step 13:**<br> Repeat the code above but edit for your matrix (ToyB).
-Comparing against the histogram, is the number of white-white boundaries unusally high/low??
+Comparing against the histogram, is the number of white-white boundaries unusually high/low??
 Does this suggest your data is unusually clustered/uniform compared to one created by an IRP?

 #### C2d.
 Formally set up a hypothesis test

-**That process above, where we choose a process we understand and then see whether our results are unusual compared to it, that is literally all a hyothesis test is!!**
+**That process above, where we choose a process we understand and then see whether our results are unusual compared to it, that is literally all a hypothesis test is!!**

 The steps are: